Can stainless steel be CNC machined?

 3. Tolerances and fits: Specify appropriate tolerances and fits to ensure the part functions correctly and interfaces properly with other components in the assembly.

 4. Machinability and manufacturing processes: Stainless steel can be challenging to machine due to its hardness.
-Consider the machining techniques, tooling, and processes needed for the specific stainless steel grade to achieve the desired part geometry.
+By Considering of the machining techniques, tooling, and processes needed for the specific stainless steel grade to achieve the desired part geometry.

 5. Surface finish: Determine the required surface finish based on the application’s requirements.
-Stainless steel parts might need specific finishes for aesthetics, corrosion resistance, or functional purposes.
+In some cases, stainless steel parts might need specific finishes for aesthetics, corrosion resistance, or functional purposes.

 6. Mechanical properties: Understand the mechanical properties required for the part’s function, such as strength, ductility, and toughness.
 Choose the stainless steel grade that meets these mechanical requirements.